danlix2000/Kafka-debezium-strimzi-operator/README.md

 ```

-- we can use ingress for kafdrop
+- We can use ingress for kafdrop

 **Build Docker image for kafka debezium connect**